shawn-stovall/caesar-cipher/README.md

 # caesar-cipher
-Implementing the Caesar Cipher in Ruby for Project: Ruby Building Blocks on the Odin Project.
+Implementing the Caesar Cipher in Ruby for <a href="http://www.theodinproject.com/ruby-programming/building-blocks?ref=lnav">Project: Ruby Building Blocks</a> from the <a href="http://www.theodinproject.com/">Odin Project</a>.